 How Lighting Can Help Create Inclusive Classrooms

-In a classroom with filtered or well-designed lighting, students are likely to feel calmer and more focused, and they might be in a better mood.
-Generally speaking, warmer light makes a space feel cozy, while whiter light can feel harsher and more task-oriented.
+In a classroom with filtered or well-designed lighting, students are more likely to feel calm and focused and might be in a better mood.
+Warmer light generally makes a space feel cozy, while whiter light can feel harsher and more task-oriented.
 Because students with sensory challenges or other special needs are often sensitive to lighting, fluorescent lights can inhibit their ability to focus.

-In one school, a nonverbal student on the autism spectrum had trouble reading his visual input communication device because fluorescent lighting in the classroom cast a glare on the laminated page of images.
-Teachers thought the student had cognitive issues that prevented him from using the device, until one teacher noticed the student blinking very quickly as he tried to get a good look.
+In one school, a nonverbal student on the autism spectrum had trouble reading his visual input communication device.
+Teachers thought the student had cognitive issues that prevented him from using the device.
+Then, a teacher noticed the student blinking quickly as he tried to get a good look.

 To optimize the impact of lighting on students’ ability to focus and learn, use natural lighting wherever possible in the design of school facilities.
-Avoid using fluorescent lights if possible, opting instead for warmer, recessed lighting sources.
+Try to avoid using fluorescent lights and instead opt for warmer, recessed lighting sources.
 Equip the lighting sources for learning spaces with dimmer switches so that teachers can easily adjust the amount of lighting in the room.
-If budgets won’t allow for better light fixtures and dimmers, consider replacing fluorescent bulbs with full-spectrum lights that offer a more natural experience and put less strain on students’ eyes.

-And if replacing bulbs or light fixtures is out of the question, light filters can provide an affordable option for softening classroom lighting.
-For instance, Cozy Shades consist of flame-retardant cloth hung below standard fluorescent lighting fixtures, muting some of the aggressive-feeling rays that can cause anxiety or headaches among some students.
+And if replacing bulbs or light fixtures is out of the question, there are more affordable options for softening classroom lighting.
+For instance, hanging light filters below standard fluorescent lighting fixtures mutes the aggressive-feeling rays that cause anxiety or headaches.

 The Role of Acoustics in Creating Inclusive Classrooms

-Large open spaces, such as those found in cafeterias or gymnasiums, are often noisier.
-Similarly, creating and collaborating during active learning tends to be noisy as well.
-Instead of sitting passively in their seats and listening to the teacher talk, students are moving around and talking animatedly with their peers.
-The din this creates can make it hard for some students to focus, which is why it’s important to consider the acoustics in a learning space during the design process.
+Large open spaces, such as cafeterias and gymnasiums, are often noisier.
+Similarly, creating and collaborating during active learning also tends to be noisy.
+Instead of sitting passively in their seats and listening to the teacher talk, students move around and talk animatedly with their peers.

 Cecilia Cruse